Recruitment Metrics

 What are recruiting metrics?

-Recruiting metrics are an invaluable set of measurements or data points that you can use to evaluate the success of the recruiting process and the quality of the hired talent.
+Recruiting metrics are an invaluable set of measurements or data points that can be used to evaluate the success of the recruiting process and the quality of the hired talent.

 Why are recruiting metrics so important?

-Recruiting metrics help you assess your current strategies and ensure you are hiring the right candidates for your organization.
+Recruiting metrics help you assess your current strategies and ensure you hire the right candidates for your organization.

-Time to fill is a recruiting metric that measures the amount of time it takes to source and hire a new candidate.
+Time to fill is a recruiting metric measuring the time it takes to source and hire a new candidate.

-Time to hire measures the speed at which candidates move through the hiring process, from the moment they apply or are approached to the moment they accept the job.
+Time to hire measures the speed at which candidates move through the hiring process, from when they apply or are approached to when they accept the job.

 Source of hire is a recruiting metric that tracks where candidates come from and which channels are most effective in attracting job seekers to open roles.